SoftUni-Internal/interactive-content/EN/03-Components-Workshop/00-Problem.md

 # Task Requirements
 [Download resources here!](https://mega.nz/file/Oc4BTa5B#kopKiHP4-KPlYK7si4ecujloS1PxIhVJG_ULMZmhpKo)

-You will be provided with skeleton **HTML** and **CSS**.
+In the resources, you will find the skeleton **HTML** and **CSS**.

-When starting the `index.html`, the following page will appear:
+When starting the `index.html` the following page will appear:

 [image assetsSrc="Angular-Components-Workshop.png" /]

-The application is a forum, where each registered user can create a theme or post a comment.
+The application is a forum where each registered user can create a theme or post a comment.

-For now, your task is to check the given skeleton, **HTML** and **CSS** files and split them into components, so each part can be reusable.
+For now, your task is to check the given skeleton, **HTML** and **CSS** files and split them into components so each part can be reusable.

 Be careful when you structure the components.